teddydeddy123/refactor-project/README.md

 Clone the repository, refactor the files, and send back the updated code through your own repository link.

-Please do not spend more than an hour on this.
+Please do not spend more than 90 minutes.